+either

+Level 4:

+SPOR406-409

+or

-either Level 4: SPOR406-409 Level 4: HEAL401-405 or
+Level 4:

+HEAL401-405

-CERTIFICATE IN SPORT AND RECREATION TABLE Code Title Points Prerequisites SPOR404 Introduction to Sporting Practice (Specialty) 15 SPOR406 Health and Wellbeing 15 SPOR407 The Business of Sport and Recreation 15 SPOR408 Introduction to Coaching Practice 15 SPOR409 Sport, Exercise and Fitness 15 Alternative F athway Courses HEAL401 Medical Terminology ^a 15 HEAL402 Introduction to Human Structure and Function ^a 15 HEAL403 Society and Health ^a 15 HEAL404 Introduction to Human Development ^a 15 HEAL405 Introduction to Professional Development ^a 15 Additional C ourses MENH401 Peer Support for Mental Health and Addictions I ^a 5 MENH402 Peer Support for Mental Health and Addictions II ^a 5 MENH403 Peer Support for Mental Health and Addictions III ^a 5 NUTR401 Pacific Nutrition - Healthy Eating ^a 5 NUTR402 Pacific Nutrition - Healthy Lifestyles ^a 5 a.
+CERTIFICATE IN SPORT AND RECREATION TABLE Code Title Points Prerequisites SPOR404 Introduction to Sporting Practice (Specialty) 15 SPOR406 Health and Wellbeing 15 SPOR407 The Business of Sport and Recreation 15 SPOR408 Introduction to Coaching Practice 15 SPOR409 Sport, Exercise and Fitness 15 Alternative P Alternative Pathway Courses HEAL401 Medical Terminology ^a 15 HEAL402 Introduction to Human Structure and Function ^a 15 HEAL403 Society and Health ^a 15 HEAL404 Introduction to Human Development ^a 15 HEAL405 Introduction to Professional Development ^a 15 Additional Courses MENH401 Peer Support for Mental Health and Addictions I ^a 5 MENH402 Peer Support for Mental Health and Addictions II ^a 5 MENH403 Peer Support for Mental Health and Addictions III ^a 5 NUTR401 Pacific Nutrition - Healthy Eating ^a 5 NUTR402 Pacific Nutrition - Healthy Lifestyles ^a 5 a.
 Enrolment subject to the approval of the Associate Dean (Academic).

 CERTIFICATE IN SPORT AND RECREATION TABLE

-Code Title Points Prerequisites
+Code Title Point Prerequisites

 NUTR403 Pacific Nutrition - Life-course Nutrition ^a 5

 SPEX402 Fitness Foundations ^a 10

 SPEX506 Personal Training ^a 10 SPEX508

 SPEX508 Fitness Instructing ^a 15 SPEX402

+SPEX509 Group Fitness Instructing ^a 10 SPEX402